 Under the heading Accommodation direct' you'll see accommodation available for rental at short notice.
 This is allocated on a 'first come, first served' basis, no matter how many queue points you have.
 If you find accommodation here that you're interested in, you need to call us on 013-20 86 60.
 Remember that if you accept an apartment under Accommodation direct, this counts as a binding contract, even before you have signed the rental agreement.
 You can then sign the agreement digitally on My Pages or by coming into our office.

 Once you have a confirmed place at Linköping University, you can start registering your interest in accommodation, up to a maximum of five choices at any one time.
 Your choices are not given any order of priority, so they should all be of equal interest to you.
 Available accommodation is published during the periods Sunday 9 am–Thursday 9 am and Thursday 9 am–Monday 9 am.
 Once the publication period is over, the accommodation is allocated according to queue points.

-Tenants who have been in their accommodation for less than three months are not given priority for moves between accommodation of the same size in one area.
+Tenants who have been in their accommodation for less than three months are not given priority for moving between accommodation of the same size.
 They are also not given priority to move to an equal accommodation with the same moving-in date as their current contract.